AdobeDocs/experience-manager-65.en/help/sites-developing/vlt-mavenplugin.md

 ## Obtaining the Content Package Maven Plugin {#obtaining-the-content-package-maven-plugin}

-The plugin is available from the [Maven Central Repository](https://mvnrepository.com/artifact/com.day.jcr.vault/content-package-maven-plugin?repo=adobe-public) .
+The plugin is available from the [Maven Central Repository.](https://mvnrepository.com/artifact/com.day.jcr.vault/content-package-maven-plugin?repo=adobe-public)

-## Content Package Maven plugin goals and parameters
+## Content Package Maven Plugin Goals and Parameters

 To use the Content Package Maven Plugin, add the following plugin element inside the build element of your POM file: